MohammadJohari/myslam/README.md

 ```

 ## Visualizing ESLAM Results
-For visualizing the results, we recommend to set `mesh_freq:40` in [configs/ESLAM.yaml](configs/ESLAM.yaml) and run ESLAM from scratch.
+For visualizing the results, we recommend to set `mesh_freq: 40` in [configs/ESLAM.yaml](configs/ESLAM.yaml) and run ESLAM from scratch.

 After ESLAM is trained, run the following command for visualization.